Jesewe/cs2-bhop/README.md

 # Overview

 **CS2 Bhop** is a lightweight C# utility for Counter-Strike 2 that facilitates bunny hopping by automatically triggering jump commands when the spacebar is pressed.
-It works by dynamically finding the running `cs2.exe` process, retrieving the base address for the game module (`client.dll`), and writing to process memory to simulate jump commands.
+It works by dynamically finding the running `cs2.exe` process, retrieving the base address for the game module (`client.dll`), and writing to process memory to simulate jump commands with precise timing control.

-# Features

-- **Automatic Bunny Hop:**
-  The tool detects spacebar input and alternates between jump and reset states by writing specific values into the game’s memory.

-- **Dynamic Offset Retrieval:**
-  Instead of hardcoding memory offsets, the jump offset is fetched dynamically from a remote file hosted on GitHub, ensuring compatibility with game updates.

-- **Update Checker:**
-  Upon startup, the tool checks the GitHub repository for newer releases.
-If an update is available, a message is displayed to inform the user.

-- **User Feedback and Logging:**
-  The application provides real-time feedback via console messages, including process detection, module base address retrieval, and offset validation.

-- **Minimal Performance Impact:**
-  Designed to run in the background with low overhead, the utility integrates seamlessly while playing.

 # Installation

 ## Prerequisites

 - **Windows Operating System:**
-  The tool is built using Windows-specific APIs, such as `user32.dll` for key state detection and `kernel32.dll` for memory operations.
+  The tool is built using Windows-specific APIs, such as `user32.dll` for key state detection and window management, and `kernel32.dll` for memory operations.

 - **.NET Framework / .NET Core:**
   You will need Visual Studio 2019 (or later) or a compatible .NET development environment to build the project.
+The project uses .NET 7+ features including JSON source generators.

 ## Building from Source